“This beginning of signs Jesus did in Cana of Galilee, and manifested His glory; and His disciples believed in Him.” (John 2:11 NKJV)

 Similarly, the Law was not set aside because it was not good but because it had served its purpose.

 Is it to make people holy or perfect?
 No!

 Is it to save or redeem people?
 No!

 Is it to justify people before God?
 Certainly Not!

-It is to expose sin and man’s utter sinfulness, corruption and bankruptcy!
+The Law exposes sin and man’s utter sinfulness, corruption, and bankruptcy!

-It is to humble man, to stop his boasting and bring him under condemnation!
+The Law is intended to humble man, stop his boasting, and bring him under condemnation!

-It is to restrain man or keep man under guard!
+The Law is given to restrain man or keep man under guard!

 The Scripture amply affirms these truths.